fraykate/team3/FINAL_REPORT.md

   - Web page layouts
   - Create user and login ability
   - User profile displaying user information
+  - Created database with movie information, login information, and profile information
 * What you were in the middle of implementing:
   - Currently the movie detail page only displays trailers and blurbs for Shrek, Alfie and Twilight - was building out the movieDetail dataset.
   - More stable user login tracker
+  - Frontend - Adding likes, dislikes and watched buttons to movie detail page.
+  - Frontend - Adding dislikes and watched buttons to search page.
 * What you had planned for the future:
-  - Adding likes, dislikes and watched to movie detail page.
-  - Adding dislikes and watched to search page.
   - Building out more data - upgrading to a more robust database.
   - Making our CSS and HTML more reponsive for viewing on various hardware.
+  - Moving movies between lists on the profile page
 * Any known problems (bugs, issues):
    - Links from Search page to Alfie and Titanic navigate to old HTML formatting.
    - Search is case and character sensitive